rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 ##### 6.4.2.2.3  Creating the Asset Tag Flavor (VMWare ESXi Only)

-While for RHEL and Windows hosts the Asset Tag Flavor is automatically created during the Tag Provisioning step, for VMWare ESXi hosts the Flavor must be created by importing it from the host after the Tag has been provisioned.
+While for RHEL hosts the Asset Tag Flavor is automatically created during the Tag Provisioning step, for VMWare ESXi hosts the Flavor must be created by importing it from the host after the Tag has been provisioned.